yaohuangguan/react-dispatch/README.md

         </p>
     )
 }
-export default App

 ```

 # Provided API

-`dispatcher.dispatch(string:string, data:any)`
+`dispatcher.dispatch`
 dispatch function takes string as its first argument, the data you want the subscribe function to receive is the second argument.

-`dispatcher.subscribe(string:string, callback)`
+`dispatcher.on`
-The first parameter of subscribe function takes EXACT same text you write in dispatch function to be able to match.
+The first parameter takes EXACT same text you write in dispatch function to be able to match.
 The second parameter is the callback function that you do with the data from the dispatch.

-`dispatcher.once(string:string, callback)`
+`dispatcher.once`
-This is similar to subscribe function, whats different is it only gets called once.
+This is similar to on function, whats different is it only gets called once.
 It will not work if you want to fire it multiple times.

-`dispatcher.off(string | string[])`
+`dispatcher.off`
 This is usually used when component unmounted, and recycle the memory in case of memory leak in your application.
 Exp.
 Use in ComponentWillUnmount, etc..
 It takes action you dispatched, it could be one action or array of actions.

 # Better improvement?